Sunfire (comics): Age of Apocalypse

 In Age of Apocalypse, Japan was destroyed by Holocaust, one of the Horsemen of Apocalypse.
 Shiro, a survivor of the massacre, was captured and given to Maximus (the Horseman of Death), as a test subject for his experiments.
 Shiro's powers were pushed to their limits, causing his whole body to be set aflame, injuring him as a result.
 Shiro was rescued by the X-Men and joined them, taking on the codename Sunfire.
 Sunfire wore a containment suit to control his powers, although he was constantly on fire.
 Haunted by the destruction of his nation, Sunfire joined Rogue's task force of X-Men when they were sent to Chicago to fight Holocaust, who had begun a new series of Cullings.
-The character design of the original Sunfire as Famine (see above) is virtually identical to the Age of Apocalypse incarnation of the character.

-After the regular reality's X-Force crossed over into the Age of Apocalypse, Shiro was one of the few X-Men to return in order to prevent the destruction of Earth-616 by Archangel.
-Though he fought valiantly against the traitorous Iceman, seemingly killing him for his treachery, Shiro was killed while attempting to siphon energy from Holocaust's weapon of mass destruction, though he managed to buy X-Force precious moments with his sacrifice.
+After the regular reality's X-Force crossed over into the Age of Apocalypse, Shiro was one of the few X-Men to return to prevent the destruction of Earth-616 by Archangel.
+During a battle with Iceman, Shiro is killed while attempting to siphon energy from Holocaust's weapon of mass destruction.